Division of Academic Affairs

 Programs providing an opportunity for graduation with honors for qualified students are offered in all four divisions of the College of Arts and Sciences: fine arts, humanities, natural sciences and mathematics, and social and behavioral sciences.
 Honors programs are supervised by the individual departments and curricula in conjunction with the associate dean for honors.
 Though they are not completely uniform in the various disciplines, all have the following general procedures and requirements:

 Application for honors work: Students should apply to the honors advisor in the department or curriculum of the major.
 Ordinarily, application is made at the end of the junior year, although it is done earlier in some departments.
-Detailed information concerning the application should be obtained from the honors advisor in
+Detailed information concerning the application should be obtained from the honors advisor in the major.

 Requirements for eligibility: In general, a minimum overall grade point average of 3.200 is required for admission to senior honors work, though a higher average is required in some departments.
 Prior participation in the undergraduate honors program (see below) is not required.